Queue-Fair/react/README.md

 You don't have to use a new Screen to show the QueueFairWebView either.

 The Adapter manages its own persistent storage to remember that particular users have been Passed by Queue-Fair, in the form of DefaultPreferences, and also persistent Cookies when a QueueFairWebView is launched.
-Unlike some of our other Adapters, the React Native adapter does not download a settings file from the Queue-Fair system - in React Native, you set the account system name, queue system name and Passed Lifetime programmatically.
+Unlike some of our other Adapters, the React Native Adapter does not download a settings file from the Queue-Fair system - in React Native, you set the account system name, queue system name and Passed Lifetime programmatically.

 Typically, you will replace a call to launch a protected activity or start a protected operation with a call to `new QueueFairAdapter(config, listener).go()`, passing a listener object that then launches the protected activity or starts the protected operation when the app user is Passed by the queue.
 Your listener must also cause a QueueFairWebView to be shown when its onShow() method is called - please see the QueueFairDemo code within this distribution for a complete example.